Papers and records of individuals and organizations involved in or promoting physical education and professional and amateur sports activities.

 The State Historical Society of Missouri Audio Cassette Collection is a collection of miscellaneous interviews, lectures, and speeches collected over the years.

 Steinberg, Simon C. "Si" (1906-2002), Photograph Collection, 1938, 1950, (P0005)

 Sixteen prints of a Fourth of July celebration and political rally sponsored by the Young Democratic Club at Reed's Lake, west of Fulton in Callaway County on July 4, 1938 and seven prints of the groundbreaking ceremony at Stephens College, Columbia, for the Firestone Baars Chapel designed by Eero Saarinen.

-The papers of the 1936 Olympic track champion contain her Olympic diary, correspondence, publicity clippings, and other materials related to her long athletic career, both professional and recreational.
-Newsletters from her employers, Curlee Clothing Company, Curtiss-Wright Corporation, and the Defense Mapping Agency, are also included.
+The papers of the 1936 Olympic track champion contain her Olympic diary, correspondence, publicity clippings, posters, photographs, and other materials related to her long athletic career, both professional and recreational.
+Newsletters from her employers, Curlee Clothing Company, Curtiss-Wright Corporation, and the Defense Mapping Agency, along with some personal documents, are also included.

 Stewart, Norm, Collection, (CA5854)

-Scrapbooks, newspaper clippings, photographs, awards, certificates, programs and other material related to the life and career of the longtime University of Missouri men’s head basketball coach, 1950s-2000s.
+Scrapbooks, newspaper clippings, photographs, awards, certificates, programs, and other material related to the life and career of the longtime University of Missouri men’s head basketball coach.
 Includes episodes of the Norm Stewart Show and various recordings of MU basketball games, interviews, and events.

 Stone, Martin J. and Sylvia Friedman Collection, 1995-2006 (K1068)